Other Taxes US - Create New Record

 Employees who have received an ESD approved exemption to the WA Cares / LTSS premiums, should have their Exempt status set to R – Exempt, reportable.

 Other employees who are not liable for WA Cares / LTSS premiums, should have their Exempt status set to Y – Exempt, not reportable.

 It is strongly recommended to record the reason for exemption using Maintain Text.
 Follow the Maintain Text - Create Infotype Text user procedure if needed.

 Click the Enter button to validate the information.

 Be aware that most all exemptions should be delimited in the event of a separation or transfer to a new agency, as many exemptions do not follow the employee.

 One exception is employees with an ESD approved exemption to the WA Cares Fund / LTSS program.
-These employees’ Exempt status (R – Exempt, reportable for tax type 113 – WA Cares Fund LTC Tax -EE) should remain active upon transfer or separation.
+Refer to the Employer Long Term Services and Supports FAQ, Question 14 for which ESD approved exemptions should remain active upon transfer or separation.